EricTalv/photography-portfolio/README.md

 ## Project Status

-I got the project to a point of near completion, though near the end of the project I decided that a custom static site for a photography portfolio was somewhat unnecessary, since such a website would be occasionally updated and a static site
+I got the project to a point of completion, though near the end of the project I decided that a custom static site for a photography portfolio was somewhat unnecessary, since such a website would be occasionally updated and a static site